Capricorn Ridge Wind Farm

 The Capricorn Ridge Wind Farm is located in Sterling and Coke counties, Texas.
 The wind farm does not create any air and water pollution to the surrounding counties.
 It is a 662.5 MW wind farm, with 342 GE 1.5 MW wind turbines and 65 2.3 MW Siemens turbines that are capable of generating enough electricity for more than 220,000 homes.
 With all four phases combined, there should be over 400 turbines after the project commissioned in 2007.
-The wind farm is built, owned and operated by a subsidiary of NextEra Energy Resources, the U.S.' largest wind energy generator who is also known for generating electricity using natural gas, oil solar, wind and nuclear.
-This company, together with it's subsidiaries owns, operates, develops, constructs and manages electricity and energy generating facilities in not only the U.S. but also in Canada and Spain.
+The wind farm is built, owned and operated by a subsidiary of NextEra Energy Resources, the U.S.' largest wind energy generator who is also known for generating electricity using methane gas, oil solar, wind and nuclear.
+This company, together with its subsidiaries owns, operates, develops, constructs and manages electricity and energy generating facilities in not only the U.S. but also in Canada and Spain.
 The project is part owned by San Antonio-based Sullivan Trillian Fund Private Equity.
 Its property Offtaker is Energy Market- ERCOT.